About the Building

 In its expanded space the store offers a wide variety of high quality artwork, jewelry and educational merchandise.
 All items relate to the museum's collections and all proceeds support the educational and research mission of the museum.

-Education Center & University Classroom
+Creativity Lab & University Classroom

 A new K-12 classroom serves as a base of operations for docent-led school tours, family programs and other youth activities.
 The new university classroom allows the museum's faculty curators to incorporate museum specimens into their courses without taking the collections out of the museum's climate-controlled environment.